Lots to climb around Bellingham.

 Apr 26, 2011

-It's nice to see fotografs of Julia's Outcrop, my old haunt, where my dog and I had the place largely to ourselves.
+It's nice to see fotografs of Julia's Outcrop, a special place where my dog and I had the place largely to ourselves.

 One question: How is the trail to the base / and the base holding up?
 Erosion, etc. was something I wondered about should the area get a lot of traffic.

 Also, a big thanks to Scott Massey and other A.A.I. cohorts who have refurbished the hardware.

 Well, Matthias, it seems like some uninformed people beat you to the punch.
 Now there's a new page under B'ham area.
 They didn't even bother to cut and paste my beta.
 Kids these days...
 I'll take a look at the trail when I'm up there this summer.
 The base was largely fine.
 The area to the right of Smoke on the Water is eroding a bit.
 I'll probably build a few steps there on a day off.
 I've got some ASCA hardware to finish up the rebolting work, so it should be buffed out soon.